Golden Valley, Minnesota: Government

 Golden Valley is a statutory city, where the mayor votes with the city council, and operates under the council–manager form of government.
 The city council sets the policy and overall direction for the city, and appoints a city manager to serve as administrator.
 The city manager directs city staff in carrying out council decisions and providing services.

 The mayor serves a four-year term.
 The four council members serve staggered four-year terms.
 Two council seats are up for election every two years, in odd-numbered years.
 The council members run citywide, with no wards.
 The current mayor is Roslyn Harmon.
-The current city council includes Sophia Ginis, Maurice Harris, Denise La Mere-Anderson, and Gillian Rosenquist.
+The current city council includes Tracey Fussy, Sophia Ginis, Maurice Harris, and Chris Queitzsch.

 Politics

 Golden Valley is in Minnesota's 5th congressional district, represented in the U.S. House of Representatives by Ilhan Omar, a Democrat.
 The city is split between two state legislative districts: 46A, represented by Representative Larry Kraft and Senator Ron Latz, and 45B, represented by Representative Patty Acomb and Senator Kelly Morrison.
 All four are Democrats.